 Empowering refugees in urban settings in Jordan.

-Community Based Support to Refugees 4 (CBSR IV) targets Syrian and non-Syrian refugees in both out-of-camp/urban and camp settings, in addition to vulnerable members of the Jordanian host community.
-This project builds on the previous iterations implemented by IRD/Blumont through a protection and community-based approach to guide the project’s delivery of services toward achieving the overall objectives.
+Community Based Support to Refugees 4 (CBSR IV) targeted Syrian and non-Syrian refugees in both out-of-camp/urban and camp settings, in addition to vulnerable members of the Jordanian host community.
+This project built on the previous iterations implemented by Blumont through a protection and community-based approach to guide the project’s delivery of services toward achieving the overall objectives.

-The four overarching objectives of CBSR IV are to:
+The four overarching objectives of CBSR IV were to: